 Applications received by December 15th, 2016 will be given priority consideration, but the position will remain open until filled.
 Candidates are urged to learn more about UCSB Computer Engineering Program at http://www.ce.ucsb.edu.

-The University of California is an Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, or any other characteristic protected by law including protected Veterans and individuals with disabilities.
+The Department is especially interested in candidates who can contribute to the diversity and excellence of the academic community through research, teaching and service.
+The University of California is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.